flowdev/present-go-boxes-lego/PITCHME.md

 - They have a simple interface |
 - They hide details |
-- They can be used everywhere |
+- They can be used anywhere |
 - They can be put into other boxes |

 ---